gajdakrz/Laravel-project/readme.md

 ==========

 1. Server<br />
-run in terminal in project name folder:
+run in terminal in the project name folder:
 **_php artisan serve_**

 2. Database<br />
-There is posibility to refresh db:
+There is posibility to refresh db (run in terminal in the project name folder):
 -   and add default records in tables (users, publishers, magazines):<br />
     **_php artisan migrate:refresh --seed_**
 -   add only tables without data:<br />